netgroup-polito/frog4/README_INSTALL.md

 # Installing the FROG

 ## Getting the code
-The FROG is made by different components, which are developed independently.
-Therefore this repository provides a single point of entry for all the available components, which are available here as GIT submodules.

-In order to get the code, you have to clone this repository _and_ all the submodules.
+In order to get the code, you have to clone this repository _and_ all the submodules, which contains the different FROG components.
 This lead to the necessity to clone them in the right folders, under the FROG4 orchestrator root.
 For this, please follow the steps below: